-- Call Pfizer. - □ You can call Customer Service (phone numbers are printed on the cover of this booklet). - □ You can find the information in the Medicare & You 2021 Handbook. - o Everyone with Medicare receives a copy of Medicare & You each fall.
-Those new to Medicare receive it within a month after first signing up. - o You can also download a copy from the Medicare website (www.medicare.gov).
-Or, you can order a printed copy by calling Medicare at the number below. - You can contact Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+- □ Call your plan sponsor - □ You can call Customer Service (phone numbers are printed on the cover of this booklet). - □ You can find the information in the Medicare & You 2022 Handbook. - Everyone with Medicare receives a copy of the Medicare & You 2022 handbook each fall.
+Those new to Medicare receive it within a month after first signing up. - You can also download a copy from the Medicare website (www.medicare.gov).
+Or, you can order a printed copy by calling Medicare at the number below. - □ You can contact Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.

-SECTION 3 Until your membership ends, you must keep getting your medical services through our plan

-Section 3.1 Until your membership ends, you are still a member of our plan
+Section 3 Until your membership ends, you must keep getting your medical services through our plan Section 3.1 Until your membership ends, you are still a member of our plan